coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 Many use-activated items are objects that a character wears.
 Continually functioning items are practically always items that one wears.
-A few must simply be in the character's possession (on his person).
+A few must simply be in the character’s possession (on his person).
 However, some items made for wearingmust still be activated.
 Although this activation sometimes requires a command word (see above), usually it means mentally willing the activation to happen.
 The description of an